oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 ### Scenario

-(X example, similiar to print, scan, digicams):
+(X example, similar to print, scan, digicams):

 -   obtain monitor settings informations
 -   set/reset monitor settings from software (xcalib/ddccontrol,...)
 -   interface to get/set settings from Oyranos to drivers
 -   extract ICC information easily
--   allert for expired configuration
+-   alert for expired configuration

 ### Implementation Details

 -   easy accessible text format to store and handle driver informations (key/value pairs)
--   driver identifier (which every application can eighter understand or reject the whole profile)
+-   driver identifier (which every application can either understand or reject the whole profile)
 -   possibly allow data blobs too, to allow compressed content
 -   Graeme Gill suggested to use an magic number to identify the blob.